 Accidents do happen, but every injury, illness, or death has a cause.
-When you suffer harm at a store, restaurant, hotel, or acquaintance’s house that is severe enough to require hospital treatment, you should probably consult with a Columbus, Ohio, slip and fall accident lawyer or forklift accident lawyer.
+When you suffer harm at a store, restaurant, hotel, or acquaintance’s house that is severe enough to require hospital treatment, you should probably consult with a Columbus, Ohio, slip and fall accident lawyer.
 An attorney will help you collect and organize evidence of negligence or recklessness, deal with insurance company representatives, and calculate the actual cost of your slip and fall-related medical bills, time out of work, and lingering disability.

 You can schedule a no-cost consultation with an experienced slip and fall law firm in Columbus, Ohio, by calling Agee Clymer Mitchell & Portman at (614) 221-3318.
 We also take appointments online through this online contact form.